Justin Nobel | Longreads | July 2017 | 16 minutes (4,000 words)

 * * *

 Near Alexandria, in central Louisiana, two plants that use coal-tar creosote and pentachlorophenol to pressure-treat and preserve wooden objects like rail ties and telephone poles operate directly adjacent to communities.
 Historically, wood was cooked with these chemicals then laid outside, where chemicals escaped into the air and leaked into the soil and groundwater, often flowing from these facilities in open ditches.
 One plant drained into a schoolyard.
-Pentachlorophenol contains dioxins, which are used in making chemical weapons, like Agent Orange, and can peel away human skin and cause leukemia.
-As for creosote, exposure to even small amounts, according to the Agency for Toxic Substances and Disease Registry, can lead to blistering and peeling skin.
+Pentachlorophenol can cause severe irritation to the skin and may be carcinogenic.
+As for creosote, exposure, according to the Agency for Toxic Substances and Disease Registry, can lead the outer layers of skin to flake off and peel away.
 Regulators have continued to reject the plants as a health hazard.
 “Please,” the General begged city officials at one 2015 meeting, citing a man with strange blotches across his face, “please, please, please on behalf of these poor people, do something.”

 Residents in Bossier City, Louisiana, near the Arkansas border, have also suffered from living adjacent to a wood preservation plant.
 A Louisiana State University toxicologist found leukemia rates here to be 40 times the national average.
 In 2001, a reporter visited the community and spoke to Harold Quigley, who grew up beside a ditch the plant used to funnel away creosote waste.
 “He spent summer nights sleeping on the side porch, breathing the fumes from the plant,” the reporter noted.
 Harold’s family health history: two cousins lost to leukemia; sister had breast cancer and also suffered an aneurism; mother developed four different types of cancer; two brothers both got skin cancer and both bore sons with birth defects; a nephew’s wife has birthed two stillborn babies.